iOliver678/SCE-Web-Dev/README.md

 # SCE-Web-Dev
-All of SCE Web Dev stuff
+All of SCE Web Dev stuff.
+Created by Oliver Majano.

 ## Week 1: HTML/CSS
 HTML (HyperText Markup Language) defines the structure of a webpage.
 It uses tags like `<h1>`, `<p>`, and `<div>` to organize content such as text, images, and links.